-2.3.
-Relaxation algorithms
+2.3 Relaxation Algorithms

-The modeling of restoration problems by the use of MRFs, leads to a minimization operation process.
+The modelisation of restoration problems by the use of MRFs, leads to a minimization operation process.
 This process even in the case of multiscale techniques must be performed separately in each level.
 During the last decade two different types of minimization schemes have been proposed.
-The stochastic relaxation algorithms [19] demand a considerable amount of computations, but converge under conditions to the optimal solution.
-On the other hand, it has been shown that the use of deterministic relaxation algorithms [11,6] could perform a restoration very close to the optimal one, with much less cost in comparison with the stochastic relaxation algorithms.
+The stochastic relaxation algorithms [18] demand a considerable ammount of computations, but converge under conditions in the optimal solution.
+On the other hand it has been shown that the use of deterministic relaxation algorithms ([10] and [5]) could perform a restoration very close to the optimal one, with much less cost in comparison with the stochastic relaxation algorithms.

-In this paper the minimization operations are performed by the use of two well-known and slightly modified deterministic relaxation algorithms: the ICM (iterated conditional modes) and HCF (highest confidence first), which are both iterative deterministic relaxation techniques.
-These algorithms are suboptimal, thus they might converge to a local minimum, but they induce drastically less computational cost and time than a stochastic relaxation scheme (i.e., simulated annealing [19]).
+In this paper the minimization operations are performed by the use of two well known and slightly modified deterministic relaxation algorithms.
+The Iterated Conditional Modes (ICM) and Highest Confidence First (HCF), which are both iterative deterministic relaxation techiques.
+These algorithms are suboptimal, thus they might converge to a local minimum, but they induce drastically less computational cost and time than a stochastic relaxation scheme (i.e., simulated annealing [18]).